 As a class or small group, develop a vision and organizational structure for the magazine.
 Determine which articles, letters, advertisements, and/or interviews need to be created and assign them based on interest and ability.

 Have each student research information, and/or opinions, relevant to the piece they are creating.
 If your goal is to build skills in informative and/or persuasive writing, be sure each student contributes a written article.
 Check in with students as they take notes to check for understanding.
-Have students peer-review each other’s rough drafts before submitting or adding a final version of the article for the eZine.
+Have students peer-review each other’s rough drafts before submitting or adding a final version of the article.

 Discuss design ideas as a team.
 Have each team member create a design sketch for the team to choose from or assign the task of design to a visually gifted student.
-If you are using Share, adjust the Master Pages to include color and imagery that will be automatically applied to each page in the magazine or select a template from Share’s library.
+If you are using a tool like Wixie, adjust background to create a template you can use over and over for consistent design.

 To build visual communication skills, have each student develop appropriate graphics to support their text or design advertisements.
 You could also assign the role of Media Director or Art Director to one student to serve as the consultant for the multimedia elements of the project.

-All eZines should be shared online.
-If the eZine is a periodical about classroom learning, post it to your teacher site and/or email it to parents and family members.
-If small teams have created focused eZines that summarize classroom content, add them to your teacher web site as a review resource.
+If the magazine is a periodical about classroom learning, post it to your teacher site and/or email it to parents and family members.
+If small teams have created focused magazines that summarize classroom content learning, add them to your teacher web site as a review resource.

-If the eZine is a comprehensive collection of articles and informational pieces, share it through social media (or Edmodo) for other students and educators to use as an informational resource.
+Share student work through social media for other students and educators to benefit from or use as an informational resource.

-Your librarian/Media Specialist may also be interested in posting student eZines to a station in the school’s media center or as part of the library’s electronic text collection.
+Your librarian/Media Specialist may also be interested in publishing student work in the media center.

 What you assess in the project will depend on your learning goals for student work.
 Their analysis and comparisons of print and electronic magazines provides a window into their media literacy and ability to think critically.
 Effective organization and design also demonstrate proficiency with modern communication and media literacy.